1913 Ipswich Mills strike: Early strike action

 On April 22, the strike began with a walkout that consisted of a majority of the workers at the mill, up to 1,500 people in total.
 These strikers consisted primarily of non-English speaking immigrants, while about 500 English-speaking non-immigrants remained working.
 The strike had the effect of idling the mill for about a month.
 Over the next several weeks, several hundred strikers, primarily English-speakers, began to defect and return to work, though many Greek and Polish workers remained on the picket line.
-The millowners and town officials, such as Scofield, were sternly against the strikers' demands and began to bring in strikebreakers from Boston.
+The millowners and town officials, such as Schofield, were sternly against the strikers' demands and began to bring in strikebreakers from Boston.
 During the strike, additional police officers were brought in from nearby towns, such as Lawrence, Beverly, and Salem.
 This increased expenditure for police put a strain on the town's budget, and a meeting of town officials was scheduled for June 10 to discuss allocating more funds for the police.